 The House of Windsor has ruled in Britain since the First World War.
 But how well do you know your Anne's from your Edward's and your Elizabeth's from your George's?
 Try this quiz to find out.

-Long before we could email, text or tweet our news to family and friends there was post, snail mail.
-During the British reforms of the 1830s, the postal system was revolutionised.
-The first prepaid adhesive stamp in the world was invented: The Penny Black.
+The first prepaid adhesive stamp in the world was the Penny Black.
 Did you know that it was quickly abandoned?
+Read on for answers.

 This poem was inspired by a real lady who lost her husband, her only love, after a long marriage.
 She struggled to find her purpose and light for many months and then joy returned slowly but surely.
 When a new love arrived she was ready to welcome it.